COVID-19 Rapid Testing

 Taking test kits home

-Your child will be able to collect their home test kits from our asymptomatic test site (ATS) when they have their third lateral flow device (LFD) test.
+Your child will be able to collect their home test kits from our asymptomatic test site (ATS) when they have their second lateral flow device (LFD) test.
 We would like you to take your tests before school on Tuesday and Friday as this supports our role out of tests.
 You will be given a pack of 3 tests in a box with a separate leaflet on how to take the test and report the results.

 Home test kits FAQ